raspberrypilearning/recruiting-volunteers/en/step_1.md

 - Learn where and how to recruit potential volunteers
 - Know what resources are available to help recruit volunteers

-To get the most from this training have a pen and paper, or typing notepad tool, to take notes and complete the course tasks.

 ## Reflect on your experience
 Before looking for new volunteers it is worth reflecting on how you heard about and became involved in CoderDojo.